Riding Arena Construction Guide: Part 3 – Laying the Base

 Mark a line halfway between the bottom of the bank and the edge of the new arena.
-Now, dig a 300mm (W) x 450mm (D) trench along the bottom of the cut bank, emptying out the collected water into the field (or a convenient ditch).
+The next step is to dig a 300mm x 450mm (w x d) trench along the bottom of the cut bank, emptying out the collected water into a field, or convenient ditch.

-For example, a 20 metre wide arena would have one drain down the centre to help drain excess water.
-This drain can be linked into the cut-off drain.
+For example, a 20m wide arena would have one drain down the centre to help drain excess water.
+This drain can be linked into the cut off drain.

 2. Laying the Lower Membrane & Drainage Stone